-The following is an exampl.
+The following is an example.
 Note, the whole command should appear on a single line in the configuration file rather than split as is done here for presentation:

 The bsmtp program is provided as part of Bacula.
-For additional details, please see the bsmtp - Customizing Your Email Messages section (section 1.11 on page 17) of the Bacula Utility Programs chapter of this manual.
+For additional details, please see the bsmtp - Customizing Your Email Messages section (section 1.11 page 14) of the Bacula Community Edition Utility programs.
 Please test any mailcommand that you use to ensure that your bsmtp gateway accepts the addressing form that you use.
 Certain programs such as Exim can be very selective as to what forms are permitted particularly in the from part.
+Be careful, most of the samples use %r in the sender part of the mailcommand.
+This is a convenient way to setup the sender and the recipient at once.
+When you configure multiple recipients (separated by a comma) you must replace the %r in the sender part with only one valid email address.